A simple proof that the $hp$-FEM does not suffer from the pollution effect for the constant-coefficient full-space Helmholtz equation: Recap of approximation results in -FEM spaces

 \section{Recap of approximation results in $hp$-FEM spaces}

-The result that the $hp$-FEM does not suffer from the pollution effect is proved under the following two assumptions on the finite-dimensional subspaces.
-We highlight immediately that both these assumptions are satisfied by the standard $hp$-finite-element spaces, provided that the triangulations are quasi-uniform and are constructed by refining a fixed triangulation that has analytic element maps (see Theorem \ref{thm:assFEM1} below and the associated discussion).
+The result that the $hp$-FEM does not suffer from the pollution effect is proved under the following two assumptions on the finite-dimensional subspaces; these assumptions describe how well (as a function of $h$ and $p$) the spaces approximate functions with a given regularity.

+We highlight immediately that both these assumptions are satisfied by $hp$-finite-element spaces with curved elements that fit $\partial B_R$ exactly, provided that the triangulations are quasi-uniform and are constructed by refining a fixed triangulation that has analytic element maps (see Theorem \ref{thm:assFEM1} below and the associated discussion).
+Nevertheless, we formulate these properties as specific assumptions to make it clear the actual properties of the subspaces that are needed in the proof of the result that the $hp$-FEM does not suffer from the pollution effect.
+Since we are ultimately thinking of the subspaces in these assumptions as $hp$-finite-element spaces, we denote the sequence of these subspaces as $\{ \cH_{h,p}\}_{h>0,p\in\mathbb{Z}^+}$.